syanix/SupplyChainSystem/README.md

 - TLS 1.3 enforced via security headers
 - Comprehensive audit logging
 - Rate limiting to prevent abuse

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment:

+- Automated testing on all pull requests
+- Automated deployments to staging and production environments
+- Database migration workflows
+- Deployment dashboard for monitoring
+- Automatic rollback on failed deployments

+For more details, see the [CI/CD Setup Guide](./CICD_README.md).

 ## Testing Strategy